Qi Chen, PhD

 Basic and translational research in cancer medicine, cancer drug development and mechanism studies with small molecules, with current focus on cancer epithelial-mesenchymal transition and cancer stem cells.

 Ma Y, Chapman J, Levine M, Polireddy K, Drisko J, Chen Q. High-dose parenteral ascorbate enchanced chemosensitivity of ovarian cancer and reduced toxicity of chemotherapy.
 Science Translational Medicine.
 2014, 6, 222ra18.
+(Featured with a commentary article)

 Yu J, Chen Q. Antitumor activities of Rauwolfia vomitoria extract and potentiation of gemcitabine effects against pancreatic cancer.
 Integrative Cancer Therapies.
 2014, 13 (3): 217-25.